ykakarap/kubecon-na-22-capi-lab/machine-health-checks.md

 docker-cluster-one-md-0-np68x-6f47ffdffb-hjrhp   Ready                      <none>          14s   v1.24.6
 ```

-**Note**: Depending on the performance of your local machine this can take a few seconds up to a few minutes.
+**Note**: Depending on the performance of your local machine this can take from a few seconds up to a few minutes.

 Now let's take another look at our Machines.
 You should be able to see that the worker Machine has been replaced by a new Machine.